 Preparing the Area

-Once you have chosen where to build a dome home and decided on a floor plan, it is time for us to prepare the building site.
+Once you have chosen where to build a dome home and decided on a floor plan, it is time for us to prepare the building site for the foundation.

 We prepare concrete dome sites by laying a “non-expansive fill” such as sand or gravel, creating a stable building ground for your dome home.
 When laying concrete, it is common to use a vapor barrier to help prevent moisture from entering the concrete slab.
 There are two vapor barrier options: the first is applied before laying the fill (mentioned earlier).
 A sheet of heavy plastic is often laid beneath the sand or gravel fill to protect from moisture.
 The second option is to apply a vapor barrier coating after the concrete has been laid, which we’ll discuss later on.